niejn/tinyFIX/README.md

 **Thread safety	 :** Only send and recv methods are using same mutex.
 There is no other syncronisation considerations.
 You can explicitly call FixSession::lock and FixSession::unlock methods.

-**TCP Receiving mechanism :** Receiving mechanism does not do any caching and entirely relies on tag 9 ( body lenght ) when receiving messages.
+**TCP Receiving mechanism :** Receiving mechanism does not do any caching and entirely relies on tag 9 ( body length ) when receiving messages.
 This mechanism does not have the highest performance as it is not trying to receive all at once from socket buffer and it is also fragile as relies on the other side properly setting tag9.
 However it will work in most cases.

 **Using message queues instead of TCP :** Many internal enterprise FIX applications work with message queues like Tibco or Solace.
 You can use tinyFix with those by implementing a transport class ( see FixTcpTransport class) and using your implementation by setting fixSession.fixTransport variable.